HenrikBechmann/react-super-simple-scroller/README.md

 **move(sourceReferenceID, targetReferenceID, position)** `await` return of `true` or `false`.
 Position must be 'before' or 'after'.

-The following two three specialized operations.
+The following three are specialized operations.

 **replace(referenceID, cellPack)** `await` return of `true` or `false`.
 Replaces both the referenceID and the component.